Educational guideEvidence-informed

 How accurate is this quit vaping money saved calculator?

 Accuracy depends on realistic assumptions and consistent updates.
 The closer your inputs are to real behavior, the more useful your forecast.
-Practical next step: log real purchase data for seven days and compare against this estimate.
+Next step: log today's nicotine spending before bed.

 Can cost tracking improve quit consistency?

 For many people, yes.
 Cost visibility turns progress into measurable wins, which helps maintain motivation in difficult periods.
-Practical next step: set one savings milestone you can reach this month.
+Set one weekly reminder to update prices and usage volume.

 Should I include all vape usage purchases?

 Yes.
 Include all relevant purchases so your total nicotine cost pattern stays realistic.
-Practical next step: review your assumptions weekly so numbers stay realistic.
+Note unusual days (travel, stress, social events) so spikes are easier to explain.

 When should I recalculate my baseline costs?